FACTBOX-Festive cheer falls flat for some British retailers

 British shoppers cut back on spending in late 2019, rounding off the worst year since at least the mid-1990s for retail sales as measured by an industry group amid uncertainty about Brexit and last month's election.
 That followed relatively subdued updates from the high street following "Black Friday" sales at the end of November.

 Primark-owner Associated British Foods is scheduled to post its trading update this week.
-Following are some of the highlights by sector:
+Following are highlights by sector:

 SUPERMARKETS: LIDL